berestovskyy/settings/macOS-settings.md

 System Settings > General > Language & Region
 ---------------------------------------------

-At the very end, remove all the `Preffered Languages` but `English`
+At the very end, remove all the `Preferred Languages` but `English`

 Finder Settings
 ---------------